built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-define-apps-fdc3-1-2.md

 - private - default value is false.
 Should this app entry be available for api usage (e.g. intents) but not be visible in e.g. Home, Store, Dock?
 Similar to how a private npm package can be used by some people but not everyone.
 - autostart - default value is false.
 Should this app be launched after bootstrapping.
 - instanceMode - default mode is multi.
-Value can be "single"|"multi".
+Value can be "single"|"multi"|"new" (new means a new instance will be created if an intent is raised and the app specified but no instance id even if there are existing instances.
+The intent picker will also not show instances as the app provider has indicated they want to just launch a new instance).

 These settings are expressed by setting the customConfig of an app definition: